Megalagrion xanthomelas: Urbanization

 Megalagrion xanthomelas is a species particularly vulnerable to any type of habitat degradation or alteration.
-Habitat degradation can be caused by urbanization resulting in Megalagrion xanthomelas being forced into smaller habitat areas.
-Megalagrion xanthomelas used to be so abundant back in the 1800s, that fields and any shallow water source would be swarmed with Orangeblack Hawaiian Damselflies.
-During the 20th century, urbanization would start taking over the natural habitats supplied by the Hawaiian Islands.
+Habitat degradation can be caused by urbanization, resulting in Megalagrion xanthomelas being forced into smaller habitat areas.
+Megalagrion xanthomelas used to be so abundant back in the 1800s that fields and any shallow water source would be swarmed with orangeblack Hawaiian damselflies.
+During the 20th century, urbanization eroded the natural habitats supplied by the Hawaiian Islands.
 Water sources were channelized, filled, or turned into mangroves which led to a decrease in water quality for many species, including Megalagrion xanthomelas.
-One event that led to the decline of Megalagrion xanthomelas population numbers was the attack on Pearl Harbor.
+The attack on Pearl Harbor contributed to the decline of Megalagrion xanthomelas population numbers.
 The inlet of Pearl Harbor used to be shallow and housed many species, but by the end of World War II, the inlet turned into a civilian and military airport and community.
-Later, further degradation would occur in the area when the Veterans Administration would order for the construction of the Pearl Harbor Memorial.
-The resulting impact of all this construction would lead to the elimination of any remaining populations of Megalagrion xanthomelas and an increase in the salinity level within the inlet.
+Later, further degradation occurred in the area when the Veterans Administration ordered for the construction of the Pearl Harbor Memorial.
+This construction led to the elimination of any remaining populations of Megalagrion xanthomelas and an increase in the salinity level within the inlet.

 Invasive species

 Xiphophorus helleri is an invasive predator species of the Megalagrion xanthomelas.

 The introduction of invasive species has been a major threat to most aquatic habitats within the Hawaiian Islands and has been the main cause of the decline in population numbers for Megalagrion xanthomelas.
 Invasive fish species that are introduced to the Hawaiian Island habitats have increased the vulnerability of many Odonata species, including Megalagrion xanthomelas.
 "Some of these invasive fish species include Xiphophorus helleri, Poecilia mexicana, Poecilia reticulata, and Gambusia".
 Populations of Megalagrion xanthomelas are higher in areas without any introduction of invasive fish species compared to areas that have invasive fish species.
 Megalagrion xanthomelas can survive with the presence of some invasive species including carp and apple snails.
-The introduction of invasive species doesn't only introduce predators into the environment, it also introduces new diseases and parasites that native species, like Megalagrion xanthomelas, can not survive from.
+The introduction of invasive species does not only introduce predators into the environment but also introduces new diseases and parasites to which native species, like Megalagrion xanthomelas, have no resistance.

 Weather

-The species Megalagrion xanthomelas is extremely sensitive to increased salinity levels and any fluctuation outside the normal range of salinity which can lead to a decline in population numbers.
-Anchialine ponds, which are the most common habitat for Orangeblack Hawaiian Damselflies, are very susceptible to increased groundwater withdrawals leading to an increase in the salinity level.
-An increase in salinity level results in an increase in osmolarity creating a higher demand for osmoregulation.
-With an increase in osmoregulation, the survival of naiads starts to decrease since this stage of the life cycle no longer has a chorion or the ability to osmoregulate.
-If naiads are not surviving, then whole populations have the potential to be wiped out before the adults have a chance to breed again.
+Megalagrion xanthomelas is extremely sensitive to increased salinity levels and any fluctuation outside the normal range of salinity, which can lead to a decline in population numbers.
+Anchialine ponds, which are the most common habitat for orangeblack Hawaiian damselflies, are very susceptible to increased groundwater withdrawals leading to an increase in the salinity level.
+An increase in salinity level results in an increase in osmolarity, creating a higher demand for osmoregulation.
+The survival of naiads starts to decrease since this stage of the life cycle no longer has a chorion or the ability to osmoregulate.
+If naiads do not survive, then whole populations have the potential to be wiped out before the adults have a chance to breed again.